WCCB: CW affiliation

-WCCB's relationship with Fox formally ended after 27 years on June 30, with American Dad! being the final Fox program to air on the station.
+WCCB's relationship with Fox formally ended after 27 years on June 30.
 With the loss of WCCB's Fox affiliation, WCCB formally rolled out its new on-air branding and logo the next afternoon, July 1, 2013, its first day as a CW affiliate.
-However, most verbal references to the station are to its call letters, with any CW references used obliquely (in the manner of "WCCB, Charlotte's CW").
-It marked the first time in a quarter-century that the station has used its call letters on a permanent basis in its branding.
+However, most verbal references to the station were to its call letters, with any CW references used obliquely (in the manner of "WCCB, Charlotte's CW").
+It marked the first time in a quarter-century that the station used its call letters on a permanent basis in its branding.

 Return to independence

 In 2025, Nexstar Media Group announced in an earnings release that WMYT would become an owned-and-operated station of The CW on September 1.
 As a result, WCCB would lose its CW affiliation and become an independent station for the first time since 1986, when it affiliated with the Fox network.
-Ironically, the last CW program to air on the station was the 1996 movie Independence Day.

 Programming

-WCCB was one of the few stations broadcasting Siskel & Ebert that was affiliated with Fox, with others including WLFL, Fox's Raleigh–Durham affiliate from 1986 to 1998 and Fox's New York City flagship station WNYW.
+WCCB was one of the few stations broadcasting Siskel & Ebert that was affiliated with Fox, with others including WLFL, Fox's Raleigh–Durham affiliate from 1986 to 1998, and Fox's New York City flagship station WNYW.

 WCCB remained home to Panthers preseason football games until losing them to WSOC-TV for the 2019 season.
-It also began airing Charlotte 49ers college football games in September 2013, with WCCB carrying any 49er home games not carried by Conference USA's national and regional television partners.
+It also began airing Charlotte 49ers college football games in September 2013, with WCCB carrying any 49er home games not carried by Conference USA's national and regional television partners; these games have since moved to ESPN+ after the 49ers joined the American Conference for all sports.
+After going independent in 2025, WCCB increased live local sports coverage under the Bahakel Sports banner, including a top high school football game each week and a package of Charlotte Checkers hockey games.